 Smooth after taste.
 Very light.
-Good wine for price point — a year ago
+Good wine for price point — 2 years ago

 At East Bay Nasty Women Pinot Noir tasting.
 This might have been my favorite of the line up.
 I immediately, confidently (and very incorrectly) called Burgundy (Cote de Beaune) based on the texture—lithe with silky tannins that are ever so slightly rustic on the finish.
 Lovely purity of fruit - tart red cherry, rhubarb.
 Savory/herbal finish reminded me of the Sonoma Coast.
 At one point, the fruit ripeness would have screamed new world but with warmer and dryer recent vintages in Burgundy, that’s no longer a given.